 To enroll in TRIP or to change your election once enrolled, visit the Your Spending AccountTM (YSATM) website through the Your Benefits ResourcesTM.
-Visit Total Comp @ Citi at www.totalcomponline.com and click on "Spending accounts".
-From the "Manage Your Spending AccountTM" section, click on the link for "Your Spending AccountTM."
+Visit Total Comp @ Citi at www.totalcomponline.com, available from the Citi intranet and the Internet.

 If your employment is terminated